DemandCube/NeverwinterDP_Legacy/README.md

 You can remove elastic search log appender in config/log4j.properties
 6. Too many open files probem.
 If you run multi jvm env you may run into too many open files problem  check this for the solution http://superuser.com/questions/433746/is-there-a-fix-for-the-too-many-open-files-in-system-error-on-os-x-10-7-1.
-If you have the problem  on linux , I believe there is a ulimit command to check and update , You can also update the /etc  config file.
+If you have the problem  on linux you can update the /etc/security/limits.conf and add: tuan            soft    nofile          16384 tuan            hard    nofile          16384 tuan            soft    nproc           1024 tuan            hard    nproc           1024